Skip to main content

 Leaders of the 14 Kent councils submitted an interim proposal in March 2025 suggesting three or four unitary councils.

 On Wednesday 19 March 2025 an Extraordinary Full Council meeting considered the interim proposal.
-You can watch a recording of the meeting in our Extraordinary Full Council, Full Council - Wednesday, 19th March, 2025 6.30 pm page of our democracy website.
+You can watch a recording of the meeting.

 On 3 September 2025 Kent’s councils asked experienced advisors KPMG, whose work is being paid for by the government, to look in more detail at two options for new unitary councils and the areas they should cover.